 Data minimum - 10% of range or 0, whichever is greater

 Data maximum + 10% of range

 We used the total annual maple syrup revenue (in dollars) reported by the USDA National Agriculture Statistics Service1.
 We set the dataset target as the maximum value in the dataset plus 10% of range.
-The annual score was then computed as the distance between the the lower scoring bounds (either the minimum value in the data minus 10% of range or 0, whichever was greater) and the target.
-This difference was then scaled 1-5.
+The annual score was then computed as the distance between the lower scoring bounds (either the minimum value in the data minus 10% of range or 0, whichever was greater) and the target, scaled between 1 and 5.

 Timber harvested from Vermont's forests provide jobs and income to the state, and support the maintenance of forest land.

 Aquatic species that live in forested streams provide an assessment of the health of the surrounding forest.